 |Lisa Newton, BSN, RN

-Unit Director Invasive Cardiology at Emory Saint Joseph's Hospital
+Unit Director Invasive Cardiology, Emory Saint Joseph's Hospital

 - Describe how Emory Saint Joseph’s Hospital gained greater control of their Cardiovascular Suite inventory

 - Articulate how operational excellence helps to accurately manage, track and monitor high-value procedural inventory, while reducing waste and variability

 - Identify ways an RFID-enabled inventory management solution implemented in the Cardiovascular suite can drive rapid improvements, enhance staff satisfaction and support patient safety initiatives

 The sponsor of the webinar, Cardinal Health, would appreciate if you would provide feedback on the event.